 Information for Authors:

 Articles should not normally exceed 10,000 words in length, including references.
-Reports should not exceed 5,000 words including references.
+Reports should not exceed 5,000 words, including references.
+Prepare all submissions to follow American Antiquity Style.

-- OR a Word file containing the complete paper (i.e., including abstract, tables and figures)
+- A Word file containing the complete paper (i.e., including abstract, tables and figures)

 - OR a Word file containing the text, references, table and figure captions, plus an individual file of each figure (600 dpi) and/or table.
 Excel files of tables can be submitted.